cswartzvi/hamilton/docs/concepts/node.rst

 Functions, nodes & dataflow
 ===========================

-On this page, you'll learn how Hamilton converts your Python functions into nodes and then creates a dataflow.
+On this page, you'll learn how Apache Hamilton converts your Python functions into nodes and then creates a dataflow.

 Functions
 ---------

-Hamilton requires you to write your code using functions.
+Apache Hamilton requires you to write your code using functions.
 To get started, you simply need to:

 - `Annotate the type <https://docs.python.org/3/library/typing.html>`_ of the function parameters and return value.
 - Specify the function dependencies with the parameter names.
 - Store your code in Python modules (``.py`` files).

-Since your code doesn't depend on special "Hamilton code", you can reuse it however you want!
+Since your code doesn't depend on special "Apache Hamilton code", you can reuse it however you want!

 Specifying dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~
-In Hamilton, you define dependencies by matching parameter names with the names of other functions.
+In Apache Hamilton, you define dependencies by matching parameter names with the names of other functions.
 Below, the function name and return type ``A() -> int`` match the parameter ``A: int`` found in functions ``B()`` and ``C()``.

 .. code-block:: python